shadialori/Selling-10-Million-Yurian-Gold/README.md

 Price = 10€ per Million
-Payment options are only Paypal since its the most comon I'm up for trading low amounts if you are not trusting me
+Payment options are only Paypal since its the most comon I'm up for trading low amounts if you are not trusting me.

 Thanks for reading!